 Notes for Contributors/Style Guide

-Please submit articles in either .rtf or .doc format.
-Length should ideally be 6000 words (including Works Cited), with a 10% leeway either side, and set in 12 pt Times New Roman (double-spaced), with 2.5 cm margins all round.
+Please submit articles and reviews in either .rtf or .doc format.
+Articles should approximately be 6000 words (including Works Cited), with a 10% leeway either side, and set in 12 pt Times New Roman (double-spaced), with 2.5 cm margins all round.
 Images should have a resolution of at least 300 dpi and be supplied independently of the text, not embedded within it.
 Files should be clearly labelled, with an indication of where they should be placed in the text, and a suitable caption included.
 Foundation aims to be a lively, accessible journal, written in clear, plain English.
 Below are some pointers:

 The title of the article should be in bold with your preferred name and university affiliation (if appropriate) below.
 Headings and sub-headings should also be in bold.